How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 Keep your long-term goals in mind and let them guide you through the short-term struggles.

-While I was working in a less motivating role, one thing was always on my mind: I had to leave this job.
+Example: While I was working in a monotonous role, one thing was always on my mind: this is not permanent.

-No one at work knew I was planning my escape, but that secret gave me energy.
+So, I secretly started working hard on building my writing and research skills after office hours.
+No one at work knew I was planning my next move, but that secret goal gave me energy.

 5. Surround Yourself with Positive People

-The people you spend time with shape how you feel, so connect with colleagues who are encouraging and not wasting their time gossiping.
+The people you spend time with shape how you feel, so it’s vital to connect with colleagues who are encouraging rather than spending time on gossip.

 These moments may seem minor, but they keep you moving forward.